itk-dev/Urban-media-space/sites/all/modules/contrib/htmLawed/readme.txt

 3. Browse to the 'Administer' > 'Site configuration' > 'Input formats' section.
 There you can 'configure' an input format to make it use htmLawed by selecting it in the list of filters available for the input format.

     With htmLawed turned on, you may safely disable Drupal's 'HTML filter'.
 Depending on the other filters enabled for the input format, you may need to 'rearrange' the filters.
-Usually, htmLawed would be set to run as the last filter (perhaps second-last, if the 'Line break converter' filter is enabled).
+Usually, htmLawed would be set to run as the last filter.

     If a filter that relies on the '<', '>' or '&' character (such as Drupal's 'PHP evaluator') is being used with the input format, then that filter should run before htmLawed.
 Further, if that filter generates HTML markup, then htmLawed should be configured to permit such markup.

 4. The htmLawed filter is a customizable one.
 Two values, those of 'Config.' and 'Spec.', dictate the customization.
 Configuring the htmLawed module thus involves specifying the 'Config.' and 'Spec.' values in the settings form.
 The htmLawed module permits you to use different 'Config.' and 'Spec.' values for different input formats, content-types, etc.

     To get to the settings form, choose to 'configure' an input format and then choose the 'Configure' link on the ensuing page.

+    Check the 'Do not cache' item to disable the use of cached filtered content, for content filtered using this input format, which may have other filters besides htmLawed, will not be cached after filtering.
+Filtering will thus occur every time the content is displayed.
+Note that besides the Drupal core, other modules may have their own caching logic.

-A sub-form ('Default') can be used to set the default values to be used for any content-type.
-Content-type-specific sub-forms allow you to over-ride the default values as well as to choose to use (or disable) htmLawed.
+    A sub-form ('Default') can be used to set the default values to be used for any content-type or when a content-type cannot be identified by htmLawed.
+Content-type-specific sub-forms allow you to over-ride the default values as well as to choose to use (or disable) htmLawed on a content-type-specific basis.

     The 'Config.' form-fields are filled with comma-separated, quoted, key-value pairs; e.g., '"safe"=>1, "elements"=>"a, em, strong"' (these are interpreted as PHP array elements).
 The 'Spec.' field is optional.
 The 'Help' field should be filled with information/tips about the filter (such as what tags are allowed) to be displayed to the users.
 A checkbox is provided in the content-type-specific sub-forms to allow the 'Default' values to be used.
 If it is unchecked, the content-type-specific values will be used during filtering.

     Filtering is further individualized for 'Body', 'Comment', 'Teaser' and 'Other'.
 'Body' refers to the main content (such as a blog-post).
 'Comment' refers to a user comment on the main content.
 'Teaser' (called 'RSS' in version 1 of the module) refers to the news-feed (RSS) items and teasers generated from the main content.
 You may have a need for 'Other' (in 'Default') if you use modules like 'Views' to have extra input fields (like 'Header') that are not content (node)-type-specific.
 Content-type-specific settings for 'Other' are obviously not possible.

     *   If htmLawed is enabled for 'Teaser', the htmLawed filtering is done at the end of all other filtering, including any prior htmLawed filtering because of 'Body'.
+Note that if enabled, the teasers will get filtered twice by htmLawed: first as per 'Body' and then as per 'Teaser'.
+Thus, you may want to have, for instance, 'p' and 'br' elements allowed in the configuration for 'Teaser' if at the end of all prior filterings, those elements will end up in the content that will be again passed to htmLawed.

     *   For 'Body' and 'Comment', filtering can also be enabled for 'save', in which case the submitted input is first filtered before being saved in the site database.
 However, you have to check if this causes conflicts with filters (other than Drupal's 'PHP evaluator') that rely on the '<', '>' or '&' character.